 Alcohol and drugs can make any existing mental health symptom worse.
 Individuals with mental health disorders often face misdiagnosis and cannot access appropriate support and treatment.
 Meta House is uniquely equipped to support women with mental health disorders.

-Women internalize this stigma and tend to experience self-loathing.
+They internalize this stigma and tend to experience self-loathing.
 At Meta House, we treat everyone with respect and are dedicated to reducing the social stigma of women who are addicted to substances through advocacy and education.